rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure.md

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX enabled host machine.
 Master node can be any system.

-* To setup k8 cluster, follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos.
+* To setup k8 cluster for RHEL, follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos.

+* To setup k8 cluster for Ubuntu, follow https://phoenixnap.com/kb/install-kubernetes-on-ubuntu

 Once the master/worker setup is done, follow below steps on Master Node:

 ##### Untar packages and push OCI images to registry